ThatGuySam/marvelorder/README.md

 ## Site Lists

-- [By Timeline](https://marvelorder.com/marvel-cinematic-universe-in-timeline-order/) - Marvel Films and Series' by In Universe Timeline
+- [By Timeline](https://marvelorder.com/marvel-cinematic-universe-in-timeline-order/) - Marvel Films and Series by In Universe Timeline
-- [By MCU Release Order](https://marvelorder.com/marvel-cinematic-universe-movies-in-order/) - Marvel Studios Films and Series' by Date Released
+- [By MCU Release Order](https://marvelorder.com/marvel-cinematic-universe-movies-in-order/) - Marvel Studios Films and Series by Date Released
 - [All By Release Order](https://marvelorder.com) - ALL Marvel Film and Series by Date Released